Check Your Credit Score

 Here are a few things you can do that might help to improve your credit score:

-• check that all the details on your credit report are correct and raise a dispute if something doesn't look right
+• Check that all the details on your credit report are right and raise a dispute if something doesn't look right

 Important information